Office Phone Number: 806 651 2296

 share my home with my lovely wife Madeleine Tainton, an artist, teacher,

-the USA, Daughter Daisy abandoned it and took over the East coast,
+over the East coast,

 Laura (Dallas), Donna (Oregon) and Nathan (Fort Worth) are all doing well from my practice marriage and I miss them ALL terribly from time to time.